kangstephen94/GithubAPI/README.md

 You can remove this entry code afterwards.
 Mentioned file is added to `.gitignore` already.
 - run `npm run dev`, this will start development server (nodemon) that monitors your changes and re-runs the script for faster development cycle
 - see `example.js` for how it's done, have fun :tada:

+## When you are done
+Run `npm run eslint:fix` and fix all issues.
+Commit and push those fixes.
+Email us a link to your fork.